The Jean-Paul-L’Allier Prize for Heritage

-The award highlights an achievement related to the conservation, enhancement or good management of a living urban ensemble or property within an urban context thanks, in part, to the commitment of its local communities.
+The award highlights an achievement, a program or a policy related to the conservation, enhancement or good management of a living urban ensemble or property within an urban context thanks, in part, to the commitment of its local communities.
 The urban ensemble or property must be located within the territory of an OWHC member city inscribed on the World Heritage List.

 With this prize, the OWHC seeks to reward exemplary urban cultural heritage conservation; community engagement through the involvement of local stakeholders; concrete outcomes of the project on local communities; and, the learning experience upon which the international community might draw.

 - 15 September 2020: Launch of the Prize and opening of the call for candidates

 - 1st December 2020: Deadline for cities to submit their preliminary application (early birds)

 Note: Cities that submit a preliminary application will receive feedbacks from the OWHC General Secretariat and may make corrections to their final application.
 This step is optional.

 - 31 January 2021: Deadline for cities to submit their final application

 - 1st April 2021: Announcement of the Winning City, and start of the vote for the Public Choice Award

 - June 2021: Presentation of the Jean-Paul-L’Allier Prize for Heritage at a ceremony planned for this purpose and announcement of the Public Choice Award